 Pittsford Select Board

-The meeting was called to order at 6:30PM by Allen Hitchcock, Vice Chairman.
+The meeting was called to order at 6:30PM by Thomas “Hank” Pelkey, Chairman.

-J. Gagnon inquired about the expense for a culvert.
-J. Haverstock indicated that this expense was for Mechanic Street.
+J. Gagnon inquired about the expense for MXUS.
+J. Haverstock explained that the expense was for antennas for water meters for the expansion project installation of over 40 customers.

 TOWN MANAGER’S REPORT